How is this PENV new plant design different?

 What about Emissions and Compliance?

-PENV has been pretty busy and an update on our progress is a year over due.
 We have been extremely busy with presentations and bids to numerous state and Federal Agencies as well as the private sector.
 We purchased a decommissioned 10.5 Mega Watt Power plant for Conversion and are planning to start this summer.
 This will be a CHP plant providing heating steam to local off-takers.

 PENV’s Ramona Three Project